 Claiming that it is "taking gaming to New (Zealand) level", Tourism New Zealand has taken the wraps of a new 'game', Play NZ.
 The game, according to the organisation, was 85 million years in the making, sets a record as the biggest open-world RPG (role-playing game) ever, and has extremely realistic graphics (get it?).
 There's also a minotaur named Tim, who leads a disco contest.

 Before any gamers get too excited, you can't really play Play NZ.
-Instead, it's a fun campaign by TBWA Sydney and Eleven Sydney, which packages the country's many charms into a package constructed out of gaming tropes.
+Instead, it's a fun campaign by TBWA Sydney and Eleven Sydney, which packages the country's many charms into a whole constructed out of gaming tropes.
 All roads lead to an online hub where people can watch 18 different 180-degree videos that are presented as quests across the magical land's various realms.
 In reality they present the country's sights, activities and culture.

 The campaign engaged gaming influencer Loserfruit (real name, Kathleen Belsten) to create a 10-minute 'walkthrough' of the game, which she presented on Twitch and YouTube: